If you’re thinking of getting certified as a Yoga Teacher, you should consider going abroad for the experience!

 The biggest difference you’ll probably find is that when you go abroad, you get a full-on, intensive month of teacher training.
 I found that most schools in my area at home only offered weekends in-class, over a 10-month period.
 I needed something to totally immerse myself in; so I could take in a lot of information and learn all this cool new stuff, without being distracted by “home life”.

 Once you have an idea of what type of training you want to take, pick a country!
 There’s probably lots of schools to choose from in the country you’re from, but it’s an amazing experience to go abroad and explore a new country while learning something new!
 Lots of tropical countries offer training year-round, which is great, because you will be leaving home for about a month.
-Think Costa Rica, Thailand, Indonesia, Australia and of course India… but lots of European and North American countries offer training in amazing locations as well, so don’t rule them out!
+Think Costa Rica, Thailand, Indonesia, Australia and of course India… but lots of European and North American countries offer training in amazing locations as well, such as Portugal, so don’t rule them out!

 I chose an Ashtanga Vinyasa training in Bali, Indonesia for my certification.
 I practice this type of yoga, and after reading through All Yoga Bali‘s brochure, I decided this school offered the course I was looking for.
 I chose Bali because it’s really far away from home, and I’d never been to Asia, or the Southern Hemisphere before… and Bali is amazing.